Systematic study of hadrons and their quark-component nuclear modification factors

 \section{Abstract}

-We have systematically studied the connection between hadron and its quark component nuclear modification factors and the flavor (mass) ordering at both parton and hadron levels in the nucleus-nucleus collisions at the LHC energies by the PACIAE model.
-It turns out that these two physical essences explored in our last publication (J. Phys.
-G 49 065104, 2022) are generally held, irrespective of the rapidity, centrality, reaction energy, and the collision system size.
-The mass ordering at hadron level in nuclear modification factor seems to be really existed, which should be studied further both theoretically and experimentally.
+We have systematically studied the connection (correspondence) between hadron and its quark component nuclear modification factors and the flavor (mass) ordering at both parton and hadron levels in the nucleus-nucleus collisions at the LHC energies by the PACIAE model.
+It turns out that the correspondence and the mass ordering are generally held, irrespective of the rapidity, centrality, reaction energy, and the collision system size.
+The nuclear modification factors of hadrons in the final hadronic state show clear mass ordering, which should be studied further both theoretically and experimentally.